 - Perfume Commercial: The Ur-Example of such, the "Share the Fantasy" ad for Chanel No. 5 (directed by Ridley Scott back in 1979), uses "I Don't Want to Set the World on Fire".

-- Set the World on Fire: "I Don't Want to Set the World on Fire" — they just want to start a flame in your heart.
+- Set the World on Fire: Inverted: "I Don't Want to Set the World on Fire" — they just want to start a flame in your heart.

 - Magical Maestro: After the singer's face is sprayed with ink, causing an unfortunate Black Face gag, he starts singing in the voice of The Ink Spots, referencing the fact his own face is now full of ink.